qiuziyan1998/falconfs/README.md

 - **OS:** Ubuntu 20.04 Server 64-bit

 > **ℹ️ Note**
 > This experiment uses an optimized Linux fuse module.
-The relevant code will be open-sourced later.
+The relevant code will be open-sourced in the near future.

 We conduct the experiments in a cluster of 13 dual-socket machines, whose configuration is shown above.
 To better simulate large scale deployment in data centers, we have the following setups:
 - First, to expand the test scale, we abstract each machine into two nodes, with each node bound to one socket, one SSD, and one NIC, scaling up the testbed to 26 nodes.